-- Prior to disinfecting the newly installed waterline, flush all foreign matter from the pipeline.
+- a.
+Prior to disinfecting the newly installed waterline, flush all foreign matter from the pipeline.
 Coordinate flushing activities with Inspector at least 24 hours in advance of flushing. - b.
 Provide hoses, temporary pipes, ditches, etc., as required to dispose of flushing water without damage to adjacent properties.
 De-chlorinate discharged water utilizing best management practices. - c.
-Flushing velocities shall be as least 2.5 feet per second (fps).
+Flushing velocities shall be at least 2.5 feet per second (fps).
 For large diameter pipe where it is impractical to flush the pipe at 2.5 fps, clean the pipe in place from the inside by brushing and sweeping, then flush the line at lower velocity and discharge at least twice the volume contained in the section of pipe being flushed. - d.
-After disinfection, flush the chlorinated water from the line until the water through the line has chemical and bacteriological properties equal to the permanent source of supply.

-3. Disinfection of Pipelines

-a.
-Pipelines intended to carry potable water shall be disinfected before placing in service.
-Disinfection procedures shall conform to AWWA C651 in accordance with OAR 333-061-0050 (10) (c) and as hereinafter modified or expanded.
+To confirm services lines have not been kinked or bent, flow tests will be performed on all installed service lines to ensure full flow.
+District inspectors will perform flow testing.
+Any service line found to exhibit less than full flow shall be replaced at the Developer's sole expense. - e.
+After disinfection, flush the chlorinated water from the line until the water through the line has chemical and bacteriological properties equal to the permanent source of supply. - 3.
+Disinfection of Pipelines - a.
+Pipelines intended to carry potable water shall be disinfected before placing it in service.
+Disinfection procedures shall conform to AWWA C651 in accordance with OAR 333-061-0050 (10) (c) and as hereinafter modified or expanded. - b.

-- b.
 Disinfection shall be accomplished using the continuous feed method to introduce a chlorine solution with a free chlorine residual of 25 to 30 milligrams per liter (mg/L) in a manner that results in thorough wetting of all surfaces and the discharge of all trapped air.
 A free chlorine residual in excess of 50 mg/L will not be allowed without specific approval by the District Engineer. - c.
-The disinfection mixture shall consist of either calcium hypochlorite or sodium hypochlorite, and shall be prepared by the following: - 1) When using calcium hypochlorite, first mix the dry powder with water to make a thick paste, and then thin to approximately a 1% solution (10,000 mg/L chlorine). - 2) When using liquid sodium hypochlorite, dilute the liquid with water to obtain a 1% solution. - 3) The required proportions of hypochlorite to water are listed in Table 3.4:
+The disinfection mixture shall consist of either calcium hypochlorite or sodium hypochlorite, and shall be prepared by the following: - 1) When using calcium hypochlorite, first mix the dry powder with water to make a thick paste, and then thin to approximately a 1% solution (10,000 mg/L chlorine).

+- When using liquid sodium hypochlorite, dilute the liquid with water to obtain a 1% solution. - 3) The required proportions of hypochlorite to water are listed in Table 3.4: